 My conclusions about prayer may only work for me, but here they are: Prayer is for the pray-er in its expression, and for others in the sharing.
 It soothes our feelings of helplessness in unimaginable situations, and helps us feel and process the connections between ourselves and everything that is happening around us.
 It's not about being the most poetic, generous, or inclusive; it's about creating space for joy and for hope.
 Even an atheist can appreciate that.

-Esther Boyd is the Communications Director for State of Formation, and also is a humanist working in multifaith chaplaincy at Johns Hopkins University.
+Esther Boyd is the Communications Director for State of Formation, as well as a humanist working in multifaith chaplaincy at Johns Hopkins University.
 She holds an M.A. in Religion and Literature from Yale University, where she focused on religious identity, and a B.A. in Religious Studies from Colby College where she focused on American apocalypticism.
-She is primarily interested in multifaith education and religious literacy, and religion in public policy and popular culture.
-These interests were cultivated through her studies and the founding of Yale Divinity School’s interfaith student cooperative, Open Party, and deepened through participation in the Tony Blair Faith Foundation’s Faith and Globalization Initiative.
-She hopes to continue working in education to promote increased religious/non-religious multifaith initiatives and dialogue and to improve religious literacy as a means to prevent ignorance and the fear and bigotry it creates.
+While in graduate school, she founded Yale Divinity School’s interfaith student cooperative, Open Party, sparking deeper interest in interreligious education.
+Esther is also an editor for the Humanist Chaplaincy thinkblog Applied Sentience.